Introduction

-Web App Security Testing
+Web Application Penetration Testing

 Web applications play a vital role in the success of a business and are an attractive target for cybercriminals.
-Web Application Penetration / Security Testing (WAPT / WAST) is the process of proactively identifying applications vulnerabilities, such as those that could lead to the loss of sensitive user data, company data and financial information.
+Web Application Penetration / Security Testing (WAPT/WAST) is the process of proactively identifying applications vulnerabilities, such as those that could lead to the loss of sensitive user data, company data and financial information.
 This includes misconfigured SaaS web applications and server-side security controls.

 Certbar undertakes Web Application Security Testing (WAST) with manual approach with our unique and well researched methodology including but not limited to OWASP Top 10, OSSTMM guidelines, SANS Top 25, etc. helping our client’s vital IT asset.
 We are highly focused on business logic vulnerabilities that are missed by automated scanners.
 Our team conducts internal discussions in a timely manner to discuss weird testing techniques which results in finding more vulnerabilities.